PBS: History

 PBS was established on November 3, 1969, by Hartford N. Gunn Jr. (president of WGBH), John Macy (president of CPB), James Day (last president of National Educational Television), and Kenneth A. Christiansen (chairman of the department of broadcasting at the University of Florida).
 Fred Friendly was an integral figure in negotiations about the interconnection that would lead to the 1969 creation of the Public Broadcasting Service (PBS).

 It began operations on October 5, 1970, taking over many of the functions of its predecessor, National Educational Television (NET), which later merged with Newark, New Jersey station WNDT to form WNET.
 In 1973, it merged with Educational Television Stations.
 Around the same time, the groups started out the National Public Affairs Broadcast Center (later National Public Affairs Center for Television), which offered news and national affairs to the service.
 The group was later merged into member station WETA-TV in 1972.

 Immediately after public disclosure of the Watergate scandal, on May 17, 1973, the United States Senate Watergate Committee commenced proceedings; PBS broadcast the proceedings nationwide, with Robert MacNeil and Jim Lehrer as commentators.
 Although all of the Big Three TV Networks ran coverage of the hearings, PBS rebroadcast them on prime time.
 For seven months, nightly "gavel-to-gavel" broadcasts drew great public interest, and raised the profile of the fledgling PBS network.

-In 1991, the Corporation for Public Broadcasting resumed funding for most PBS shows that debuted before 1977, with the exceptions of Washington Week in Review and Wall Street Week (CPB resumed funding of Washington Week in 1997).
+In 1974, PBS launched the National Station Program Cooperative, a joint venture used to fund programs for public television stations, with Corporation for Public Broadcasting and Ford Foundation holding minority stakes in the venture.
+In 1976, it was amended with public television stations taking most control and CPB and Ford holding reduced stakes and cash (called unrestricted general program grants).
+In 1977, public television stations took full control of the Station Program Cooperative, allowing to fund programs fully.